Tristan Gooley is an author and natural navigator.

 In 2020 he was awarded the Harold Spencer-Jones Gold Medal by the Royal Institute of Navigation.
 It is the Institute’s highest award, given in recognition of an outstanding contribution to navigation.

-Tristan has appeared on TV and radio programmes in the UK and internationally, including The Today Programme, Night Waves, Countryfile, BBC Stargazing Live, Country Tracks, Ramblings, Open Country, Shipwrecks, The One Show and All Roads Lead Home.
-He has given talks across the world.
+Tristan has given talks across the world and appeared on TV and radio programmes in the UK and internationally, including The Today Programme, Night Waves, Countryfile, BBC Stargazing Live, Country Tracks, Ramblings, Open Country, Shipwrecks, The One Show, Winter on the Farm and All Roads Lead Home.

 He is Vice Chairman of the independent travel company, Trailfinders.